mapsforge/mapsforge-mapcreator/README.md

  - You will need a working osmosis installation
  - You will need the mapsforge writer installed
  - If you are making something like a world map, you might consider the zoom-interval-config setting as well as the land-simplification setting, which reduces the number of nodes in the land borders (higher=more simplification).
+ - It might be worthwhile to first try this process without any changes applied and full planet.pbf file, to rule out any configuration problems.